Skip to content

 LeftRight

-A-10 Warthog ground-attack aircraft and AH-64 Apache helicopters are conducting low-altitude operations around the strait of Hormuz, hunting fast-attack craft and intercepting drones.
-The deployment of these slow, low-flying platforms — designed for close air support, not contested airspace — suggests US commanders assess they have effective air superiority over the southern Iranian littoral, though CENTCOM has not stated this explicitly.
+A-10 Warthog aircraft and AH-64 Apache helicopters are flying low-altitude patrols over the strait of Hormuz, hunting fast-attack craft and drones.
+Both platforms were designed for close air support, not contested airspace.
+Commanders would not risk them if Iranian air defences in the area remained functional.

 Lt.
 Gen. Zamir stated that Berlin, Paris, and Rome fall within direct threat range of the weapon Iran fired at Diego Garcia.
 NATO's response to the war remains declarations without warships.